snipsco/snips-jeedom-plugin/README.md

 - [ ] Make the slots information useful
 - [ ] Working separately with Snips site(Possible, but no test yet)
 - [x] Managing conditions
+- [x] Dynamic TTS

 # Develop Diary
+9, Jul, 2018
+- [x] Troubleshooting with dynamic feature, fixed died loop problem.

+6, Jul, 2018
+- [x] Add feature: dynamic tts message.
+User can use '{#}' to represent a value from system.

 4, Jul, 2018
 - [x] Clearfeid backend binding configuration selecting logic.
 - [x] Add feature that can tell the user which slots is necessary for a specific binding.